Psychology 001 - General Psychology » Spring 2021 » Module 5A_5B Exam

 After Jack's loan application for the new car was rejected, he told a friend that he was glad he had not gotten the loan because his old car was still very reliable and he really didn't want to make monthly car payments.
 Which ego defense mechanism best explains Jack's behavior?

-A. repression
+A. rationalization

 B. undoing